 Why All Healers Need to Embody Their Leadership Energy

 I was asked recently: What does it mean to be a leader?
+(Thanks for this prompt, Dana!)
 As I reflected on this, one truth became clear: not all healers are leaders…. but we should be.

-If you are guiding others on a path to healing, in any form, make no mistake—you carry immense power and influence.
+If you are guiding others on a path to healing, in any form, make no mistake, you carry immense power and influence.
 This is not something to take lightly.
-Leadership isn’t about titles or accolades; it’s about how you show up, the energy you carry, and the courage you inspire in others.
+If you guide others on a path of healing, whether it’s 1-1 work, group work, teaching or guiding in any form…. you carry immense influence.
+Whether you like it or not, how you show up, the energy you carry, and the courage you inspire in others is going to be affected by your leadership energy - or lack-there-of.

 I know what it’s like to step into leadership because I’ve lived it.
 I remember my first time leading a workshop on codependency at my first ever job as a therapist at a treatment centre for addiction/mental health/trauma.
 I was in my early twenties, full of nerves, and riddled with imposter syndrome.
 Before walking in, I asked another therapist whom I trusted deeply: “What if someone asks me a question I don’t know the answer to?”